NVIDIA DOCA IP Fragmentation Application Guide

 Dual Operating Modes:

-Both diagrams illustrate the flow for a single direction; however, the application operates bidirectionally.

-In both modes, non-fragmented or valid-sized packets follow the same flow path without additional actions.
+In both modes, non-fragmented or valid-sized packets follow the same path without additional actions.

-The IP Fragmentation application runs on top of the DOCA API to send and receive packets.
+The IP Fragmentation application can either run as a SW on BlueField-3's cores serving as an underlying service for host applications or on the host.

 Operational Workflow